 Life at home was dragging along full of troubles and hardships.
 No merciful ray of light came to cheer up our sad and somber existence.
 Our own pains and sorrows constantly embittered each of us… The windows and doors remained almost always closed so as not to show the world the intimate dramas that unfolded inside.
 And we endured with stoic resignation, in anguished silence, the humiliation of our misfortune that during many years made us shed bitter tears of quiet desperation.
 Besides poverty, destiny gave us a cross too heavy to bear, the cross of shame.
 My father drank, which caused us intense suffering.

-Overcoming obstacles, the boy manages to make friends with non-Jews, often navigating antisemitism, and, despite abject poverty, pursues an education, sometimes in Catholic institutions as well as a traditional Jewish cheder.
+Overcoming obstacles, the boy manages to make friends outside the Jewish community, often navigating antisemitism, and, despite abject poverty, pursues an education, sometimes in Catholic institutions as well as a traditional Jewish cheder.
 He works as a butcher, in a small grocery store, and in a pharmacy.
 He falls in love a few times.
 A description of his feelings for one of the women illustrates Iolovitch’s gift of elegant language:

 I couldn’t forget Sonia, who came to dominate my whole being with the strength of a genuine obsession.
 Her image never left me, not even for a second.
 I saw her in everything and everywhere.
 She was on the page of the book that I opened.
 On the blank sheets of paper that I touched.
 In the paleness of the moon and in the radiance of the stars.
 I sensed her soul in the perfume of the flowers.
 And I felt her hands in the caress of the breeze.